 Algorithmic bias in recruiting typically enters through three channels:

 Training data bias.
-If the model learns from historical hiring decisions, it inherits whatever biases shaped those decisions.
-Amazon's widely reported case from 2015 - where an internal hiring tool penalized resumes containing the word "women's" - remains the most cited example.
-The tool was trained on a decade of predominantly male hires and learned to replicate that pattern.
+When a model learns from historical hiring decisions, it inherits whatever biases shaped those decisions.
+Amazon’s widely reported case from 2015 - where an internal hiring tool penalized resumes containing the word “women’s” - remains the most cited example.
+Training on a decade of predominantly male hires, the tool learned to replicate that pattern.

 Proxy variable encoding.
-Even when protected characteristics (gender, race, age) are excluded from the model's input, proxy variables can encode the same information.
+Even when protected characteristics (gender, race, age) are excluded from the model’s input, proxy variables can encode the same information.
 Zip codes correlate with race.
 Graduation years reveal age.
 University names signal socioeconomic background.
-A model that's never told a candidate's race can still discriminate if it weighs these proxies.
+Even without being told a candidate’s race, the model can discriminate if it weighs these proxies.

 What Responsible Matching Tools Do Differently

-The most effective bias-mitigation approaches don't simply remove protected fields from the input.
-They use adversarial debiasing (training a second model to detect and penalize discriminatory patterns), regularly audit outputs against demographic benchmarks, and build in human review checkpoints at critical decision stages.
+Simply removing protected fields from the input isn’t enough.
+Effective bias-mitigation uses adversarial debiasing (training a second model to detect and penalize discriminatory patterns), regularly audits outputs against demographic benchmarks, and builds in human review checkpoints at critical decision stages.

 Pin’s approach strips names, gender, and protected characteristics from AI inputs entirely.
 Strict guardrails eliminate AI-produced bias at every step, with regular team reviews and third-party fairness audits supplementing the technical controls.
 It’s SOC 2 Type 2 certified, with compliance documentation publicly available at trust.pin.com.